stalniy/casl/README.md

 ### 4. Advanced usage

-**CASL is incrementaly adoptable**, that means you can start your project with simple claim (or action) based authorization and evolve it later, when your app functionality evolves.
+**CASL is incrementally adoptable**, that means you can start your project with simple claim (or action) based authorization and evolve it later, when your app functionality evolves.

 **CASL is composable**, that means you can implement alternative conditions matching (e.g., based on [joi], [ajv] or pure functions) and field matching (e.g., to support alternative syntax in fields like `addresses.*.street` or `addresses[0].street`) logic.